CarsonScott/Dual-Process-Reinforcement/README.md

 # Dual-Process Theory of Reinforcement Learning

 ## Overview
 This paper describes an algorithm for an intelligent agent that adaptively changes its thought processes to maximize cumulative reward.
-It has two different "styles" of thought, which are both useful at achieving certain tasks.

-## Thought Processes
-There are two methods of thought- automatic and controlled- where one and only one is active at any given time.
-Each contains a utility function, which assigns expected rewards to possible actions in order to select an action.
+There are two methods of thought- automatic and controlled- where exactly one is active at any given time.
+Each process contains a utility function, which assigns expected rewards to possible actions in order to select an action.

 The automatic and controlled processes cooperate in order to achieve a common goal- Maximize cumulative reward.
 Each process has specific strengths and weaknesses, where the strong aspects of one process tend to make up for the weak aspects of the other.

+---

 ## Automatic Process
 The automatic process, or the default method of thinking, calculates the expected utility of each neighboring state in order to select actions that maximize cumulative reward.
 The agent learns to apply this process through reinforcement, where the agent makes incremental changes to the beliefs to better fit the observed rewards.